- Fees & Commissions

 MetaTrader 5 has all the same functionality as MetaTrader 4 with some additions, below are the additional key features of MetaTrader 5.

 - MetaTrader 5 has many more technical indicators, scripts, and charting objects, and even E.A.s preinstalled than MetaTrader 4.

 - MetaTrader 4 has 9 charting timeframes toward with, though MetaTrader 5 has a staggering 21 different timeframes.

-- MetaTrader 5 has Economic Calendar as one of the default features, whereas MetaTrader 4 required an additional calendar to be installed in a form of an Indicator.
+- MetaTrader 5 has Economic Calendar as one of the default features, whereas MetaTrader 4 required an additional calendar to be installed in the form of an Indicator.

 - MetaTrader 5 is faster and more efficient than its predecessor, because it has a 64-bit multi-threaded architecture, whilst MetaTrader 4 has a 32-bit architecture.

 The key difference, which was a common denominator in decision making process of switching from MetaTrader 4 to MetaTrader 5 was the MQL – MetaQuotes Language.
 MQL5 is a more efficient version of programming language, and as claimed by MetaQuotes is an easier programming language to use.
-But the differences are quite notable, to the point that most of customer made tools written in MQL4 will not function on MetaTrader 5.
-Furthermore, if trader has no source code for MetaTrader 4 tool, it cannot be migrated to MetaTrader 5, and it its logic was unknown to trader the tool will never be usable with latest MetaTrader.
+But the differences are quite notable, to the point that most of the customer made tools written in MQL4 will not function on MetaTrader 5.
+Furthermore, if the trader has no source code for MetaTrader 4 tool, it cannot be migrated to MetaTrader 5, and if its logic was unknown to the trader, the tool will never be usable with latest MetaTrader.

 - Full overview of MetaTrader 5: https://www.metatrader5.com/en/trading-platform